GeoDaCenter/opioid-policy-scan/README.md

 | 7-day Average Case Count | 7-day average case count (01/21/20 - 03/03/2021) | The New York Times, 2021 | COVID03 / [COVID Variables](https://github.com/GeoDaCenter/opioid-policy-scan/blob/master/data_final/metadata/COVID.md) | State, County |
 | Historical 7-day Average Adjusted Case Count per 100K | 7-day average adjusted case count per 100K population (01/21/20 - 03/03/2021)| The New York Times, 2021 | COVID04 / [COVID Variables](https://github.com/GeoDaCenter/opioid-policy-scan/blob/master/data_final/metadata/COVID.md) | State, County |

-## Documentation
+## Full Documentation
 Please refer to the complete [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing) for more information about individual datasets, variables, and data methods.
 Contact [Susan Paykin](mailto:spaykin@uchicago.edu) with any questions.

-## Citation
-Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
-(2021, May 11).
-GeoDaCenter/opioid-policy-scan: *Opioid Environment Policy Scan Data Warehouse* (Version v0.1-beta).
-Zenodo. http://doi.org/10.5281/zenodo.4747876

 ## Team
-The OEPS database was developed for the [Justice Community Opioid Innovation Network (JCOIN)](https://heal.nih.gov/research/research-to-practice/jcoin) by [Marynia Kolak](https://github.com/Makosak), [Qinyun Lin](https://github.com/linqinyu), [Susan Paykin](https://github.com/spaykin), Moksha Menghaney, and Angela Li of the [Healthy Regions and Policies Lab](https://voices.uchicago.edu/herop/) and [Center for Spatial Data Science](https://spatial.uchicago.edu/) at the University of Chicago.
-The University of Chicago serves as the JCOIN Methodology and Advanced Analytics Resource Center (MAARC), providing data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.
+The OEPS is led by the [Healthy Regions & Policies Lab](herop.ssd.uchicago.edu) team including [Susan Paykin](https://github.com/spaykin), [Qinyun Lin](https://github.com/linqinyu), [Dylan Halpern](https://github.com/nofurtherinformation), and [Marynia Kolak](https://github.com/Makosak), along with Moksha Menghaney and Angela Li.

 ## Acknowledgements
+The OEPS was developed for the Methodology and Advanced Analytics Resource Center (MAARC), part of the NIH-HEAL Initiative Justice Community Opioid Innovation Network (JCOIN).
+The Healthy Regions & Policies Lab leads spatial analytics for the MAARC, which provides data infrastructure and statistical and analytic expertise to support individual JCOIN studies and cross-site data synchronization.

-This research was supported by the National Institute on Drug Abuse, National Institutes of Health, through the NIH HEAL Initiative under award number UG3DA123456.
-The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH, the Initiative, or the participating sites.
+*This research was supported by the National Institute on Drug Abuse, National Institutes of Health, through the NIH HEAL Initiative under award number UG3DA123456.
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH, the Initiative, or the participating sites.*